wl17443/ai-and-logic-programming/README.md

-# README #
+# Aritificial Intelligence and Logic Programming 2019/20 #

-Aritificial intelligence and logic programming unit 2019/20.